Designer Ceiling Fans

 - Control – Hand held wifi 6-speed remotes, sometimes using 4G technology

-- Finish – Dark browns, bronzes, matt blacks, brushed nickel and white
+- Finishes – Dark browns, bronzes, matt blacks, brushed nickel and white

 - Quietness – There should be no noise whatsoever from the motor.
 No annoying hums or buzzes from the capacitors, motor windings or motor plates.
 Our own fans are all on the imperceptible end of the sound scale when tested in the sound labs.

-- No wobble – The fan should move smoothly with no wobble whatsoever even with a long drop rod (we supply extension down rods up to 3m for the Zephyr).
+- No wobble – The fan should move smoothly with no wobble whatsoever, even with a long drop rod (we supply extension down rods up to 3m for the Zephyr).

-- Warranty – 25 years or even liftetime for the motor
+- Warranty – 25 years or Liftetime for the motor

-- Brand – Manufactured by a well established well respected brand with at least 10 years experience in ceiling fan design.
+- Manufacturer – Made by a well established well respected factory with at least 40 years experience in ceiling fan design and production.

 Design Fan Concept Stores

 To showcase their beautiful designs some brands create designer stores.
-For example MrKen has created a chain of six interior design concept stores in Thailand and Taiwan (similar to Apple) that enable interior designers and customers to visit and see all their models close up.
+For example MrKen has created a chain of 6 interior design concept stores in Thailand, Japan and Taiwan (similar to Apple) that enable interior designers and customers to visit and see all their models close up.
 If you are visiting these countries be sure to pop in and experience their flair for design, innovation and style.
-No other brand in the World has done this with most DIY stores confining themselves to a displaying a handful of cheap and nasty offerings at the edge of their lighting section!
+No other ceiling fan brand in the World has done this with most DIY stores confining themselves to a displaying a handful of cheap and nasty offerings at the edge of their lighting section!

-It goes without saying that the fans at the very cheap end are going to be very poor quality and very likely to fail within a year or two due to the quality of the components giving annoying hums and buzzes or even just stopping all together – as the adage goes “you get what you pay for”.
+It goes without saying that the fans at the very cheap end are going to be very poor quality and very likely to fail within a year or two due to the quality of the components giving annoying hums and buzzes or even just stopping all together.
 At the other extreme are the fans costing thousands of pounds which are used to make a fashion statement and don’t really offer a pragmatic solution to interior designers.
 In the middle are the designer fans which are at a sufficiently high price point to enable a quality product to be offered that is just not possible at the lower end of the market but without being ostentatious or crushing any sensible budgets.
-If you add in the installation costs then it really is a false economy to use cheap ceiling fans as most of them are really what can only be deemed “ceiling junk”.
+If you add in the installation costs then it really is a false economy to use the cheap ceiling fans as most of them are really what can only be deemed “ceiling junk”.

 A lot of old traditional designs look very over powering and ugly in comparison to a typical designer ceiling fan.
 Many people never think about upgrading or replacing the ceiling fan.
-At the end of the day style, beauty and design matter unless you enjoy living in a communist era housing project.
+At the end of the day style, beauty and design do matter unless you enjoy living in a communist-era housing project.
 They matter because it is your home and work environment that you care about and it speaks about your values to others when you invite them into your space.